 The assessments will enable students to demonstrate the underpinning knowledge, skills and attributes required to meet the specific unit outcomes.
 A range of assessment strategies will be utilised, including practical assessments, theoretical assessments such as written tasks and tests, as well as displaying your technical abilities through project based assessments.

-By successfully completing this course you will receive an AQF Qualification.
+By successfully completing this course you will receive a nationally recognised AQF Qualification.

-On completion of this course students will have further opportunities for employment in:
+On completion of this course students will be well prepared for employment opportunities in:

 - Teaching (further study required)

 - Artist with small business (product development alongside body of work)